reachselvas/MVCWebAPI_ExchangeRate_Home_Assignment/README.md

 Step 5: In index.cshtml, within document.ready call
         $.ajax method to invoke url: '/RateExchange/ExchangeRate',with the parameters.

-After running the aplication, the method has been called and faced an issue like "The remote server returned an error (405) Method not allowed"

 To run:
 Please open the APICalldemo.sln in visual studio environment.